 HUNGER AND THIRST

 The true desire for tongues will come from a hunger for God.
-It did in the scriptures, and it did with me, and it continues to be this way today.
-This is not to say that a person does not have a hunger for God if they do not desire tongues.
-Many things enter into the equation, such as beliefs, denominations, teachings, etc. I am simply sharing what I see in the scriptures, what happened in my personal life, and what happened in the lives of the people to whom I minister.
+It did in the scriptures and with me and continues to be this way today.
+I’m not saying a person does not have a hunger for God if they do not desire tongues.
+Many things, such as beliefs, denominations, teachings, etc, enter the equation.
+I am simply sharing what I see in the scriptures, what happened in my personal life, and what happened in the lives of the people I minister to.

 Pentecost

 Those who were filled with the Holy Spirit and spoke in tongues on the day of Pentecost were hungry for God.
-Jesus had told the believers at his ascension to go back and wait in Jerusalem until they received what he had promised them.
+Jesus had told the believers at his ascension to return and wait in Jerusalem until they received what he had promised them.

 Acts 1:4 And, being assembled together with them, commanded them that they should not depart from Jerusalem, but wait for the promise of the Father, which, saith he, ye have heard of me.